-All national parks in Canada are administered by the National Parks Branch of the Department of Resources and Development at Ottawa.
+All national parks in Canada are administered by the National Parks Branch.
 Resident superintendents are in charge of the local administration of Riding Mountain, Prince Albert and Elk Island National Parks.
 Information concerning accommodation, recreation, wild animals, roads and trails, together with literature and detailed maps may be obtained from the parks information offices.
 The park regulations are enforced by the park warden service assisted by the Royal Canadian Mounted Police.